 This is an asynchronous, fully online, self-paced, non-credit course.
 You may participate anywhere that you have access to the internet.
 You will have access to the course resources 24/7 for the entire 6 weeks of the class and for 6 months after the course ends.
 There are no required presentations or any set times that you will need to meet online.
 There will be several scheduled live sessions with the instructor and guest speakers, but these are optional and will be recorded and available to watch on your own time.
 In addition to the course fee, you may choose to purchase an optional print copy of the online e-book that is included with the course.
 We recommend accessing the course via Google Chrome on a computer or tablet for the best functionality.

 Full course: Generally offered the second week of July and October.

-This is one of three courses each focused on different plant groupings and each including some favorites as well as a few introductions from the research and breeding programs at Longwood Gardens and North Carolina State University.
-Below are links to the two other classes in the series:
+This is one of four plant ID courses each focused on different plant groupings that including some favorites as well as a few introductions from the research and breeding programs at Longwood Gardens and North Carolina State University.
+Below are links to the other classes in the series, including Understanding Plants:

 - Annuals, Perennials, Vines, and Groundcovers

 - Vegetables, Herbs, Fruits, and Nuts